LordofNotCommitting/GatherEntireFloorLoot/README.md

 Now.
 For Common questions.

 Q1.
-Does this work with Marauder?
+Does this work with Marauder/Laksha/Marika/Magnum upgrade/etc?

-No idea.
+Yes.
+All those skills function outside this mod, and therefore it can work with this mod.

 Q2.
 Is this OP with floor scanning?